John Hoffmire: Tell me about Creativiti Council, the organization you founded.

 James: Back then it was called the Chevening Rolls-Royce Science and Innovation Leadership Program supported by the foreign and Commonwealth Office, British Government and Rolls-Royce.
 It was aimed at India’s brightest scientists, business people and public servants to explore innovation, science, and policy – all from an academic, practical and personal perspective.
 It offered a wide range of modules include lectures, workshops, visits and interactions with high profile companies and scientists.
 These experiences bridged pure research, business, science, entrepreneurship, innovation, commercialization, and technology transfer.
 It was an exceptional experience and learning opportunity and connected me with fellow colleagues who inspire me still to this day.

 John: Well, you still inspire me.
 It’s been a pleasure to reconnect with you and to learn of all the great work you’ve done since your time as a CRISP scholar at Oxford.

 James: It’s been a pleasure to talk with you too, John.
 Thank you.

-James TJ is the founder and director at Creativiti Council, Project Director for the Innovation Science Technology Enterprise Development Project (i-STED Project), and an alum of the Chevening Research, Science and Innovation Leadership Fellowship (CRISP) program at Oxford University (2011)
+James TJ is the founder and director at Creativiti Council, Project Director for the Innovation Science Technology Enterprise Development Project (i-STED Project), a collaboration of the National Science and Technology Entrepreneurship Development Board (NSTEDB) of the Department of Science and Technology (DST) and an alum of the Chevening Research Science and Innovation Leadership Programme (CRISP) at Oxford University (2011)